gravitational/teleport/rfd/0178-github-proxy.md

 version: v2
 ```

-To provide access, Alice needs to set some user traits referenced by the
+To provide access, Alice creates the following role and attach it to desired
-default `access` role:
+Teleport users:
 ```yaml
 kind: role
 metadata: